kimmobrunfeldt/lissu-proxy/README.md

 This proxy API returns data in JSON format.
 Original API is here: http://data.itsfactory.fi/siriaccess/vm/json There is some documentation of original Lissu SIRI API in [ITS Factory's page](http://wiki.itsfactory.fi/index.php/ITS_Factory_Developer_Wiki) under *Public Transport*.

+This proxy API fetches newest data from original API in 1000ms interval.

 ### Response format

 ```